Thunder-Compute/thunder-cli/README.md

 ## Updating

-For detailed update instructions, including how to check your current version and disable auto-updates, see the [Self-Update](#self-update) section above.
+For detailed update behavior, including how to check your current version and disable auto-updates, see the [Updates](#updates) section above.

 **Quick reference:**

 - **Package managers:** Use `brew upgrade tnr`, `scoop update tnr`, or `winget upgrade Thunder.tnr`
-- **Manual installations:** Use `tnr self-update`
+- **Manual installations:** Download the latest release and reinstall the binary

 ---